5 ways to manage your weight during pregnancy

-The American College of Obstetricians and Gynecologists has recently changed the guidelines around weight gain in pregnancy.
+The American College of Obstetricians and Gynecologists has recently updated its guidelines on weight gain during pregnancy.
 The amount of weight gain recommended depends on your current body mass index (BMI).

 Drinking water and pregnancy should go hand in hand.
 Not only does water play an important role in developing your placenta and amniotic sac, but it also helps avoid one very uncomfortable pregnancy complication-constipation.